haacked/haacked.com/_posts/2014-11-11-async-void-methods.markdown

 }
 ```

 And the power of Reflection compels you!
-Here's a method that will return every public `async void` method or lambda in an assembly.
+Here's a method that will return every `async void` method or lambda in an assembly.

 ```csharp
 public static IEnumerable<MethodInfo> GetAsyncVoidMethods(this Assembly assembly)